JeyRunner/tuda-typst-templates/templates/tudaexercise/template/tudaexercise.typ

 /// - max-difficulty (int): The maximum difficulty of the task, default is 5.
 /// - hspace (length): The horizontal space between the title and the points/difficulty, default is 1fr.
 /// - details-seperator (str): The separator between the points and difficulty information, default is ", ".
-/// - star-filll (color): The fill color of the stars, default is the accent color from the context.
+/// - star-fill (color): The fill color of the stars, default is the accent color from the context.
 /// - points-function (function): The function to format the points, default is `point-format`.
 /// - difficulty-function (function): The function to format the difficulty, default is `difficulty-stars`.
 /// -> Returns: A string with the points and difficulty information formatted as "points Punkte, difficulty-stars(difficulty, max_difficulty: max-difficulty)".